KLOS: Meruelo Media era

 On April 15, 2019, Cumulus announced the sale of KLOS to Meruelo Media for $43 million.
 This brings KLOS under common ownership with rhythmic top 40 station KPWR, classic hip-hop outlets KDAY and KDEY-FM, and regional Mexican station KXOS (which itself would be purchased by Meruelo over a month later; it is now Spanish rhythmic contemporary-formatted KLLI, "Cali 93.9"), as well as two Spanish-language television stations, KBEH and KWHY-TV.
-Meruelo began operating KLOS under a local marketing agreement beginning on April 16; the transaction closed July 17.
-The sale of KLOS to Meruelo comes shortly after the sale of former sister station WPLJ in New York City, as both stations were initially owned by ABC.
+Meruelo began operating KLOS under a local marketing agreement beginning on April 16; the transaction closed on July 17.
+The sale of KLOS to Meruelo comes shortly after the sale of the former sister station WPLJ in New York City, as both stations were initially owned by ABC.
 Under the aegis of Allen Shaw, both stations were given the "Love" format followed by, in 1971, the live-and-local AOR format, together retaining the latter for 12 years (WPLJ flipped to top 40 in 1983; it became a non-commercial Christian music station as "K-Love" in 2019).

 Further changes came to KLOS over the next year.
 On September 6, 2019, the station shifted its format to classic rock full-time, eliminating post-1990s modern rock tracks.
 On September 30, at 12:01 a.m., KLOS began broadcasting from its new studios at the Meruelo Media building in Burbank, leaving behind its previous location on Lindblade Street in Culver City (to which it and KABC relocated from their longtime La Cienega Boulevard studios in December 2016).
 The station also marked the return of the classic rock format to Los Angeles for the first time since KSWD flipped to the "K-Love" Christian music network in November 2017 as KKLQ.
-In late January 2020, KLOS switched back to mainstream rock and changed their slogan to "Southern California's Rock Station"; the station reintroduced post-1990s rock into the playlist while still maintaining a heavy focus on classic rock tracks.
+In late January 2020, KLOS switched back to mainstream rock and changed its slogan to "Southern California's Rock Station"; the station reintroduced post-1990s rock into the playlist while still maintaining a heavy focus on classic rock tracks.
 In a cost-cutting move prompted by the COVID-19 pandemic, Meruelo dismissed several members of the KLOS staff in mid-2020, including Frosty Stilwell, Gary Moore, and Frazer Smith; Frosty, Heidi & Frank reverted to its previous title Heidi & Frank.

 On August 3, 2020, The Greg Beharrell Show entered national syndication, with KLOS serving as the flagship station.